piskvorky/gensim/README.txt

 such as **Latent Semantic Analysis**, **Latent Dirichlet Allocation** or **Random Projections**.
 These algorithms discover hidden (*latent*) corpus structure.
-Once found, documents can be succinctly expressed in terms of this structure, queried for topical similarity and so on.
+Once found, documents can be succinctly expressed in terms of this structure, queried for semantic similarity and so on.

 If the previous paragraphs left you confused, you can first read more about the `Vector Space Model <http://en.wikipedia.org/wiki/Vector_space_model>`_ and `unsupervised